-In the three categories below, DHCD programs and services are described which will utilize Housing Services during FY 2012.
+In the three categories below, DHCD programs and services are described which will utilize Housing Services during FY 2013.
 Specific requirements of the counseling and/or training to be utilized by the programs and services are also described.
 More detail on all of these programs and activities can be found on the DHCD website (www.dhcd.dc.gov), or by researching the citations listed.
 The programs and services, with few exceptions, focus primarily on income-qualified low- and moderate-income residents in the District.
-All of the services described below are consistent the DHCD Consolidated Plan, which can also be found on the DHCD website.
-Applicant organizations may choose to apply for any or all of the services listed below.
-It is recommended that applicant organizations demonstrate their capacity to provide all activities described under any particular service selected.
+All of the services described below are consistent the DHCD Consolidated Plan, which can also be found on the DHCD website, and the DHCD approved Challenge Grant Work Plan.
+Grantees must be able to provide all of the services listed below.
+Further, it is recommended that applicant organizations demonstrate their capacity to provide all activities described under each particular service.
 Applicant organization's description and plan to provide services should be presented in response to Question #3, Part 2 of the Application Form.